 For information on all past Film Independent Fellows, please visit our online Film Independent Talent Guide.

 Film Independent also announced continued support of the program through donor-named fellowships.
 The Loyola Marymount University School of Film and Television Fellowship (LMU SFTV) is presented to one of the school’s alumni.
 This year’s LMU SFTV Fellow is Emily Auday.
 The LAIKA Animation Fellowship provides a production grant to produce a stop-motion animated short film in Project Involve.
 This year’s LAIKA Animation Fellow is Yoo Lee.

-The donor-named fellowships for the 2021 Project Involve program to be awarded at a later date are: the Participant Fellowship; and the 10th annual Sony Pictures Entertainment Fellowship.
+The donor-named fellowships for the 2021 Project Involve program to be awarded at a later date are: Amazon Studios Film Fellowship, which will be presented to a visionary filmmaker; Los Angeles Media Fund Fellowship; the Participant Fellowship; and the 10th annual Sony Pictures Entertainment Fellowship.
 Each Fellowship provides essential program support to Project Involve and includes a $10,000 unrestricted cash grant for a selected filmmaker participating in the program.
 In addition, for the third year, the Panavision Fellowship will provide an outstanding cinematographer in the program with a camera rental package valued at $60,000 for use on a future project produced in the US.